Investigating and Modeling the Dynamics of Long Ties: Results

-\textit{Degree heterogeneity}.
 First, one plausible explanation for the observed patterns is degree heterogeneity.
-As shown in Fig.~\ref{fig:Fig.S6} in \textit{SI}, we find that individuals who have fewer friends are more likely to have long ties.
-Thus, they tend to retain relationships with a small number of friends, but with a greater tie strength.
+As shown in Supplementary Fig.~S10, we find that individuals who have fewer friends are more likely to have long ties.
+Thus, they tend to retain relationships with a small number of friends, but with greater tie strength.

-To reduce the impact of degree heterogeneity, we plot the results conditional on the degree subgroup.
-The results are presented in Fig.~\ref{fig:Fig.S7} in \textit{SI}.
+To reduce the impact of degree heterogeneity, we plot the results conditional on the degree subgroup (see Supplementary Note 6).
+Specifically, we separate individuals by their degree and obtain multiple degree subgroups.
+We then plot the main results for each degree subgroup in Supplementary Fig.~S11.
 We find that the patterns observed in our main text are found in all degree subgroups.
 This finding shows that although degree heterogeneity may provide an explanation for the observed patterns, it does not fully explain our main results.